-Caring for senior parents gives adult children peace of mind because they know they are providing loving care and getting to spend more time with their parents as they enter the final chapter of their lives.
-However, caring for senior parents is not easy, especially when they have dementia and are stubborn.
-Resisting care and digging in their heels are two hallmarks of dementia, and they are among the most common reasons that adult children look for help as caregivers.
+Caring for aging parents gives adult children peace of mind to know they are providing loving care.
+It also allows for them to make more memories and spend more time with parents in the final chapter of their lives.
+But caregiving is far from easy, especially when loved ones are diagnosed with dementia.
+Resisting care and general stubbornness are two hallmarks of dementia, and they are among the most common reasons that adult children look for help as caregivers.

-If you are unsure of how to deal with your stubborn elderly parents with dementia, you are not alone.
-We understand the challenges you face in getting your parents to the doctor, gaining their cooperation, convincing them to bathe and brush their teeth, and communicating with them.
-That’s why we’ve rounded up tips from caregivers, medical professionals, gerontologists, dementia experts, and other authorities, and created this list for you.
-We also have categorized the tips and listed them alphabetically within each category to make it easier for you to find the tips you need most; thus, our tips for dealing with stubborn elderly parents with dementia are not ranked or rated in any way.
+If you’re unsure how to deal with stubbornness in parents with dementia, you’re not alone.
+Most family caregivers of loved ones with dementia struggle daily with getting them to the doctor, gaining their cooperation, convincing them to bathe and brush their teeth, and communicating with them.
+Read on for a comprehensive list of tips from other caregivers, medical professionals, gerontologists, and dementia experts.
+Tips are categorized and listed them alphabetically within each category, but are not ranked or rated in any way.

 Tips for Communicating with Your Parent